dperique/Kubernetes_tutorials/kubernetes_upgrades_downgrades.md

 about especially if you have workloads that are providing a service to customers with a particular SLA.

-Also upgrades come well after we have learned to create a Kubernetes in the first place and is often not added to the schedule.

 Here is some knowledge I have gathered on the topic.

 ## Having CI (Continuous Integration), Staging, and Production Environments